SEND Information Report

 Some pupils may require interventions which are ‘additional to and different from’ that which is normally provided for all pupils in the classroom.
 This will be discussed with you during the EHCP review process or at Pupil Progress Days.
 Typically the intervention will be to support an identified need such as developing reading, writing, maths, managing behaviour or communication skills.
 The work carried out is monitored by the SENCO and delivered by additional staff involvement both individually and in whole class lessons.

 For some children these interventions may not be enough to help your child make progress.
 In consultation with parents, the school may decide to involve some external professionals or agencies to provide them with more specialist advice and guidance in order to support them to remove the barriers to your child’s learning.
-This external support might be from an Educational Psychologist; Speech and Language Therapist; Occupational / Physiotherapist; Specialist Advisory Teacher; or a medical professional.
+This external support might be from an Educational Psychologist; Speech and Language Therapist; Occupational / Physiotherapist; Specialist Advisory Teacher for HI & VI or a medical professional.

 Pupils’ views are very important and feed directly into all policies, procedures and daily teaching.
 Pupils are given regular opportunities to: